chuleh/AWS_SA/04A-RDS_Overview.md

 ## RDS Multi AZ

 * Disaster Recovery
-* SYNC replication (DB in AZ A and db in AZ B - DB A writes at the same time on DB B - whic is in standby)
+* SYNC replication (DB in AZ A and db in AZ B - DB A writes at the same time on DB B - which is in standby)
 * One DNS name - automatic app failover to standby DB => increase availability
 * Failover in case of loss of AZ, loss of network, instance or storage failure
 * No manual intervention in apps